How To Build A Successful Video Marketing Strategy: The Ultimate Guide

 There are several different video platforms, and each one has its strengths and weaknesses.

-YouTube is the largest video platform globally, so it’s an excellent place to start.
+YouTube is the largest video platform globally, so it’s an excellent place to build your YouTube view count.

 However, there are other options worth looking at, like Vimeo and Wistia.